 The next stop along her watery path was the coast of Maine where she took a summer position at the Island Institute preparing natural resource inventories for island owners, which also included herding flocks of sheep, developing trails and managing timber harvests.
 Annette eventually led their Science and Stewardship Program for the next 12 years, spending much of her time out on the water, working with island communities and landowners to manage their natural resources.
 In 2001, the Georges River Land Trust created its first program position in land protection.
 For six years Annette managed the land conservation projects as well as the stewardship efforts of this growing organization.
 On a part-time basis she also worked as an organic gardener.
 She now works full time as the Director of Conservation.
 Annette loves to swim, hike, ski and generally be outdoors.
 She lives in Rockland and enjoys tending her own vegetable and perennial gardens.

 Brent, a native Mainer, grew up in the western mountains near Sugarloaf.
 Growing up exploring this area led to his love of wild places.
 Following this passion, Brent earned his undergraduate degree in Wildlife Ecology at the University of Maine.

 Soon after graduation, he worked for the U.S. Fish and Wildlife Service for five years conducting wildlife surveys of migratory birds across North America.
 This included banding waterfowl on marshes in the Northwest Territories and conducting surveys across the northern prairies.

-Through his experience working on wildlife surveys, the need for a methodology to accurately estimate the populations of the American Woodcock became abundantly clear.
-Through a collaboration with the U.S. Fish and Wife Service and the University of Maryland, Brent earned his Master’s degree in Ecosystems Health and Natural Resource Management while developing the first-ever population estimate of American Woodcock.
+His experience working on wildlife surveys led Brent to identify the need for a methodology to accurately estimate the populations of the American Woodcock.
+In collaboration with the U.S. Fish and Wife Service and the University of Maryland, Brent earned his Master’s degree in Ecosystems Health and Natural Resource Management while developing the first-ever population estimate of American Woodcock.